seanjgildea/AwsSolutionsArchitectGuide/README.md

 - For Redshift, you can enable Cross-Region Snapshots to another region
 - For EBS Volumes, you create a snapshot and copy it to a new region
 - Cloudtrail monitors API calls and sends logs to an S3 bucket
+- Cognito Identity can also support OIDC, SAML and it's own identity pools
+- Cloudfront access logs and capturing requests sent to the Cloudfront API

 ## VPC Notes